ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

 Training and (Optional) Prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To train a model, use
+To train and evaluate a model, use

 .. code-block:: bash

     python3 main.py --config CONFIG_PATH \
+                    --data_dir DATA_DIR \
                     --linear \
                     --liblinear_options=LIBLINEAR_OPTIONS \
                     --linear_technique MULTILABEL_TECHNIQUE \
                     --data_format DATA_FORMAT

-- **config**: configure parameters in a yaml file.
-  A validation set is not needed because the program may split the training set for internal validation.
-If specified, it will be ignored.
+- **config**: Path to a configuration file.
+Command line options may be specified here instead.
+See `Command Line Options <flags.html>`_ for more details.

 The linear classifiers are based on
 `LIBLINEAR <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_,
 and its options may be specified.

-- **linear**: If this option exists, it is set to True such that the linear classifiers will be run.
-Otherwise it is set to False by default such that the neural network module will be executed and the program will terminate if the neural network config is not given.
+- **data_dir**: The path to data directory.
+  If test data is available, also evaluates the trained model on the test data.

+- **linear**: This option specifies that linear models should be ran, as opposed to running neural network models.

 - **liblinear_options**: An
   `option string for LIBLINEAR <https://github.com/cjlin1/liblinear>`_.